miktaew/yet-another-idle-rpg/README.md

 # game-prototype

-Due to CORS requiring http/https, some static server is necessary, as it won't work when main file is simply opened in the browser
+Due to CORS requiring http/https, some static server is necessary, as it won't work when the main file is simply opened in the browser